-As a result, while the CIPD's submission has focused on labour shortages, the biggest danger for the labour market would be with skilled labour; which has more options and choices than unskilled labour, especially against the backdrop of a recovery among many European economies.
+20. As a result, while the CIPD's submission has focused on labour shortages, the biggest danger for the labour market would be with skilled labour; which has more options and choices than unskilled labour, especially against the backdrop of an economic recovery in many European economies.
 The EU has offered employers an important safety valve for organisations, especially SMEs, who don't have the expertise or finance to recruit non-EU nationals.
-It is important therefore that any attempt to introduce a similar system for EU migrants should be considered very carefully; especially given the tentative signs that growth in the number of EEA nationals in employment has sharpened slowly in recent months.
+It is important, therefore, that any attempt to introduce a similar system for EU migrants should be considered very carefully; especially given the tentative signs that growth in the number of EEA nationals in employment has sharpened slowly in recent months.